Textkernel

 (f) Force Majeure.
 To the extent caused by force majeure, no delay, failure, or default will constitute a breach of this Agreement.

 (g) Assignment & Successors.
-Either party may assign this Agreement or any of its rights or obligations hereunder without the other’s express written consent, except that Recipient may not make any such assignment if Recipient has a written agreement with Provider for “unmetered” use of the Services.
+Recipient may not assign or transfer this Agreement or any of its rights or obligations hereunder in any manner whether by change in control, sale of assets, merger, consolidation, reorganization or otherwise without Provider’s express written consent.
+Provider may withhold its consent to any such assignment or transfer in any event if Recipient has a written agreement with Provider for “unmetered” use of the Services.
 Except to the extent forbidden in the previous sentence, this Agreement will be binding upon and inure to the benefit of the respective successors and assigns of the parties.

 (i) Severability.
 To the extent permitted by applicable law, the parties hereby waive any provision of law that would render any clause of this Agreement invalid or otherwise unenforceable in any respect.
 In the event that a provision of this Agreement is held to be invalid or otherwise unenforceable, such provision will be interpreted to fulfill its intended purpose to the maximum extent permitted by applicable law, and the remaining provisions of this Agreement will continue in full force and effect.